List of non-EU countries compliant with new EU antimicrobial requirements

 What is changing?

-The EU has updated its list of countries that have provided guarantees of conformity with the EU’s prohibition of the use in animals of:
+The EU has updated its list of countries that have provided guarantees that animal products exported to the EU comply with the EU’s prohibition of the use in farmed animals of:

 - certain antimicrobials reserved to treat humans